rudibakaal/Predicting-Bank-Account-Sales-with-Machine-Learning/README.md

 ## Motivation

-This dataset contains 45,210 entries related to direct marketing campaigns (phone calls) of a Portuguese banking institution.
+This dataset is related to direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit (variable y)[1].

 On account of their multivariate nature[2], one hot encoding of categorical features and the binary label was implemented with pandas cat.codes and sklearn LabelEncoder classes, respectively.
 All features were also standardised via sklearn's StandardScaler class.